CarlosBqz/DataMining/U2_Evaluation.md

 - The function scale_size_continuous works to give a gradual size to the points.
 - xlab and ylab work to give a custom title to the x and y axes.
 - ggtitle is to give a custom title to the graph.
-- The theme function works to manipulate the size, color and font of the labels generated earlier.
+- The theme function works to manipulate the size, color and font of the labels generated earlier:
    1. axis.title.x / axis.title.y work to manipulate the size and color of the x- and y-axis titles.
    2. axis.text.x / axis.text.y work to manipulate the size and color of the texts in the x and y axes that are in the graphic.
    3. plot.title works to manipulate the title of the chart.
    4. legend.title works to manipulate the size of the legends, in this case they are on the right, they are Studio and Budget.
    5. text in this case we use it to give a specific font to the texts.

 ```r
  grafica <- ggplot(data=mydata2, aes(x=Genre, y=Gross...US))+